jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

     If a **Github Action** is configured for the current server, you must follow [additional instructions](#github-automation) for this version change to take effect when the **Github Action** will run `npm install` !

     For now, it shouldn't.
-But if you come back later or if you didn't followed all steps and encounter strange error messages while trying to run a **Github Action**, carefuly read the above link.
+But if you come back later or if you didn't follow all steps and encounter strange error messages while trying to run a **Github Action**, carefully read the above link.

 ### Installing ITRocks